 Review every marketing initiative you undertook in the previous period

 - You can usually measure marketing success to identify what worked.

 5. Your marketing strategy

 Successful strategies take a deliberate step-by-step approach, focusing on a limited set of well-defined objectives.

 Which market segments, and which individual customers, will you target?

 - Aim to consolidate your position in your existing market segments before you try to enter a new one.

-5.2 What adjustments will you make to your product range, to increase sales and profitability?
+What adjustments will you make to your product range to increase profitability?

 - Re-packaging, re-sizing, and discovering new uses and new users is all part of this innovative process of renewal.

 - Extending the life cycle of an existing product is preferable to regularly developing and launching new ones.